Privacy policy

 Description and scope of data processing

-Each time our website is accessed, our system automatically collects data and information from the computer system of the accessing computer.
+Every time our website is accessed, our system automatically collects data and information from the accessing computer’s system.

 The following data is collected:

-- This data is not merged with other data sources.
+• This data is not combined with other data sources.

-This data is not stored together with other personal data of the user.
+This data is not stored together with the user’s other personal data.

 Legal basis for data processing